jerryrw/cryptolib/README.md

 ## It includes: AES-256 Encryption, MD5 hash, sha256 hash and sha3256 hash in pure C with no external dependencies.
 Optimized for macOS ARM (Apple Silicon M series processors).

+This is an educational project for myself to learn many things including makefiles and working with MacOS libraries.

+The Makefile and directory structure is a bit of a mess at this point.
+I am combining three seperate projects and I still need to work out the deltas.

 ## Features

 - ✅ **Pure C Implementation** - No external libraries required